Good Practices for Enterprise Integrations over the Azure Service Bus

 With only 3 systems and one simple message, this is already looking like a mess.
 As you add more systems and integrations, it becomes exponentially costlier and harder to develop and maintain.

-There are many flavours to these point-to-point integrations and each come with their own myriad of problems.
+There are many flavours to these point-to-point integrations and each come with a similar set of problems.

 A much better approach that addresses most of the above issues and is easily maintainable, is a shared topic that all participating systems publish and subscribe to: